patricksurry/eastern-front-1941/README.md

 [mithril]: https://mithril.js.org/
 [jest]: https://jestjs.io/

-This re-implementation tries to capture the spirit of the game - reusing the same raw data, fonts, display style and color scheme - without slavishly recreating the original.
+So in that spirit, this re-implementation tries to capture the essence of the game&mdash;reusing the same raw data, fonts, display style and color scheme&mdash;without slavishly recreating every pixel of the original.
-You can play the [original ROM](reference/cartridge.rom) on an emulator like [AtariMac](atarimac) but honestly the gameplay now feels painful.
+You can play the [original ROM](reference/cartridge.rom) on an emulator like [AtariMac][atarimac] but honestly the gameplay now feels painful.
 Crawford explicitly designed for play with only a joystick whereas I wanted a more efficient keyboard-driven experience.